robmikh/compositionsurfacefactory/README.md

 ## Usage

 ### UriSurface
-UriSurface (formerly ManagedSurface) is just a wrapper to the CompositionDrawingSurface class which handles device lost events raised by the SurfaceFactory.
+UriSurface is just a wrapper to the CompositionDrawingSurface class which handles device lost events raised by the SurfaceFactory.
 When created with CreateUriSurface, the function will return immediately with a surface that is initialy empty and will be filled in asynchronously.
 When created with CreateUriSurfaceAsync the surface will be created and the image will be decoded at the same time.
 This means that when you get the surface back it is guaranteed to be filled in.

 ```
 var uriSurface = _surfaceFactory.CreateUriSurface(new Uri("ms-appx:///Assets/Images/testimage.png"));